Our Public Spaces

 The image shows our Congregational Chapel as it appeared on a 1930 post card.

-It was originally built in the early 19th century so probably the earliest public building where local people met that still stands in the present Stowupland..
+It was originally built in the early 19th century.
+So it is probably the earliest public building where local people met that still stands in the present day Stowupland.
+Prior to its construction presumably large public meetings took place in the open air on the village Green.

 Spaces for Learning